Older Mobile Home Insurance

 Loss of use (LOU)

-LOU can include rent, restaurant meals, rental furniture, laundry costs, and extra commuter costs.
+LOU can include rent, restaurant meals, rental furniture, laundry costs and extra commuter costs.

-But note that loss of use only covers expenses above your standard costs of living.
+Loss of use only covers expenses above your standard costs of living.
 For example, if your regular commute costs are $80 a month and temporary relocation increases your commute to $110 a month, LOU will cover the additional $30.

 Personal liability